 If you would like to know more about the Speak out Stay safe. programme you can find information on the NSPCC website www.nspcc.org.uk/speakout

-In the assembly, we will talk about how Buddy is a speech bubble because we believe children should speak out if they have any worries.
+In the assembly, we talked about how Buddy is a speech bubble because we believe children should speak out if they have any worries.
 The assembly explains that all children have the right to speak out and have their views taken seriously, be kept safe and get help when they need it.

 If you’d like to know more about the NSPCC’s work, or take a look at the wide range of information and advice which is available for parents and carers, please visit their website https://www.nspcc.org.uk/parents